Wolfson College Cambridge and the HAT Community Foundation are delighted to be hosting the inaugural Wolfson-HAT Annual Symposium Series in 2017.

 The Symposium is organized jointly by Wolfson College Cambridge and the HAT Community Foundation .

-The events will be held in the Lee Hall at Wolfson College at 5.30pm on the following dates:
+The events will be held at Roger Needham Room, Chancellor’s Centre, Wolfson College at 5.30pm on the following dates:

 ‘Personal data’ is the usual European term, but in the US it is often known as ‘personal information’ or ‘personally identifiable information’ (p.7, Van Kleek and O’Hara,).
 Personal data/information is defined as ‘any information/data relating to an identified or identifiable natural person’ Bonneau and Preibusch (2010).
 This isn’t just email, addresses or credit card information but photographs, social media posts, documents – almost everything on the Internet that could be linked to an individual.
 ICO has an entire document dedicated to what is personal data for the purpose of the data protection act 1988 and its successor, the General Data Protection Regulation that firms would need to comply by May 2018.